Socket Programming in C

 C++ Wrapper for Socket

-The last two articles examined the "C Socket" interface that is provided by OS.
-In this article I wrap this functionality in a very simple C++ class to provide guaranteed closing and apply a consisten
+The last two articles examined the "C Socket" interface provided by the OS.
+In this article, I wrap this functionality in a simple C++ class to provide guaranteed closing and apply a consistent except

 Read More